 fields, equipment repairs, and technology services.

 We also participate in MCA’s bi- annual consignment sale Messiah Kids which not only benefits our community, but also raises funds for the school and a different local charity each year.
 We also support the preschool’s annual Mud Run fundraiser.
 The MUD RUN is a fun spin- off from a typical elementary school FUN RUN.
 In this unique event, preschool aged children get to run and play in a custom made outdoor obstacle course created specifically for their age group by MCA staff.
 Parents, grandparents and students alike look forward to this event each year!
 Proceeds from the MUD RUN go to an MCA scholarship fund which is used for families who would otherwise not be able to benefit from sending their children to MCA for a Christ- centered education.

-Throughout the year, Messiah Christian Academy hosts a number of annual holiday celebrations that create a safe, and fun environment for both MCA and Cherokee County families alike.
+Throughout the year, Messiah Christian Academy hosts a number of annual holiday celebrations and sponsors other learning programs that create a safe, and fun environment for both MCA and Cherokee County families alike.
 Our church and its members support these events in various ways throughout the year.
 MCA’s popular Trunk and Treat event has attracted families throughout the area and has become more popular with each passing year.
 At Christmas time a Live Nativity event lovingly celebrates Christ’s birth in everything from the church’s towering Christmas tree donned with handmade ornaments, to the actor volunteers and live animals.

 Other outreach outlets on our campus include hosting Just Driver Training classes and our Boy Scout troop #316 meetings.
 We are also proud to host Cherokee Impact Soccer practices, games, and tournaments on our soccer fields.

 -Hosting Gideons International programs.
 (Gideons International is an Association of Christians dedicated to telling people about Jesus through sharing personally and by providing Bibles throughout the world.)